gradha/gradha.github.io/src/articles/36-apples-core-data-greatest-feature-brainwashing.rst

 layers: the user interface, the business logic, and the storage.
 In fact, best way to write a user interface is to write it like you were writing it for a `daemon program <https://en.wikipedia.org/wiki/Daemon_(computing)>`_.
-A daemon usually **does not** have an explicit user interface, it is just a program which runs without user interaction, and hence does not need a user interface.
-But most of them do, they can have a command line interface, a telnet interface, or a graphical interface.
+A daemon **does not** require an explicit user interface, it is just a program which runs without user interaction, and hence does not need a user interface.
+But most of them have one, they can have a command line interface, a telnet interface, or a graphical interface.
 Think of web servers like daemons, most of the time accessing their storage in order to serve web pages, and web browsers like user interface against them.